sunnypark12/CS4641_Group5/index.md

     * The loss and correct predictions are tracked for each batch in the validation set.
     * Validation loss and accuracy are calculated and appended to their respective lists.
 3. **Early Stopping:**
-    * If the current validation loss is better than the best validation loss minus a specified delta, the best validation loss is updated, and the patience counter is reset.
+    * If the current validation loss is better than the previous best validation loss minus a specified delta, the best validation loss is updated, and the patience counter is reset.
     * If no improvement is seen for a number of epochs equal to params['patience'], training stops early.

 **Return Values**